All Episodes

 That's how they were portrayed.

-Um then you got Nina Burley who said, I will personally give the president oral sex if he just to thank him for keeping abortion legal.
+And then you got Nina Burley who said, I will personally give the president oral sex if he, just to thank him for keeping abortion legal.

-You telling me that the Democrats don't consider philandering to be a resume enhancement?
+You telling me that Democrats don't consider philandering to be a resume enhancement?

-That's that's been shown that uh Democrats can handle that with uh a plum.
+That's been shown that Democrats can handle that with a plum.

-You know, before you just grab your wife, you take her to some Caribbean island, you go down there on the beach, uh, both of you dressed in swimsuits, and you start dancing.
+Just all you got to do to fix that, you know, you just grab your wife, you take her to some Caribbean island, you go down there on the beach, both of you dressed in swimsuits, and you start dancing.

 Whether there's music or not, doesn't matter.

-You take an appropriate photographer along, get the picture published in a major newspaper, just one, uh, and and then you have a reporter ask about the violation of privacy, uh, or have the Clinton spokesman complain about violation of privacy, or the Warner spokesman complained about it, and that gets the picture all over the country.
+You take an appropriate photographer along, get the picture published in a major newspaper, just one, and then you have a reporter ask about the violation of privacy or have the Clinton spokesman complain about violation of privacy, the Warner spokesman complain about it, and that gets the picture all over the country.

-Candidate and his wife are shown lovingly embraced dancing the no music on the beach.
+Candidate and his wife are shown lovingly embraced dancing to no music on the beach.

-I mean, uh Democrats have this down pat, folks.
+I mean, Democrats have this down pat, folks.

-Uh and and it and then and then, and then Warner, after all that will go out and get a dog by the name of Buddy.
+And then, Warner, after all that, will go out and get a dog by the name of Buddy.

-I mean, he might not want to name it Buddy, uh, but go out and get a dog.
+I mean, you might not want to name it Buddy, but go out and get a dog.

-Are you are you you you people actually want to insist out there that that philandering is not a resume enhancement for uh for Democrats?
+I mean, JFK, you people actually want to insist out there that philandering is not a resume enhancement for Democrats?

-Come on, folks, we've been at this too long for you people to be acting stunned and shocked when you uh when you hear the truth.
+We've been at this too long for you people to be acting stunned and shocked when you hear the truth.

 You want to hear something funny?

-Reports of an elephant crossing the river, or people trying to smuggle an elephant across the river were rampant Tuesday while an elaborate political stunt was taping taking shape near the mouth of the Rio Grande.
+Reports of an elephant crossing the river or people trying to smuggle an elephant across the river were rampant Tuesday while an elaborate political stunt was taking shape near the mouth of the Rio Grande.

 It was a while later that the stunt, which was a photo shoot, was abruptly met by federal agents.

-Three elephants, two African and an Asian were taken out to a ranch near Boca Chica Beach to perform.
+Three elephants, two African and an Asian, were taken out to a ranch near Boca Chica Beach to perform, the 31-year-old Bokhta said.

-The 31-year-old Bacta Said he was in Brownsville to raise money with friends, decided to get a firsthand look at border security while he was there.
+He was in Brownsville to raise money with friends, decided to get a first-hand look at border security while he was there.

 He decided to see if he could get an elephant accompanied by a six-piece mariachi band across the river.

-According to his website, he is in my friends.
+According to his website, he is in excuse me, my friends.

 I'm desperately trying to regain composure here.